-When you see other women like you who are in loving relationships, do you wonder how they got there?
+Question: When you see other women like you who are in nice relationships, do you wonder how they got there?

-And I definitely don’t have anything that you don’t.
-We’re both flawed and yet, fabulous!
+BTW, I definitely don’t have anything that you don’t.

-In yesterday’s post I shared my diary entry from Valentine’s Day 2001.
+In the last post I shared my diary entry from Valentine’s Day 2001.
 I had written:

-I had friends I loved, I traveled frequently, I had a nice home, and I had the freedom to pretty much do as I pleased in life.
+I had friends I loved, I traveled frequently, I had a nice home, great cat, and the freedom to do as I pleased.

 Working as a consultant in corporate education for years afforded me yummy things like my Nordstrom personal shopper.
 (SO yummy!)